-Exhibit No. Description 10.1 Stock Purchase Agreement by and between the Company and the Investors (as defined therein), dated as of May 12, 2023 (incorporated herein by reference from Exhibit 10.1 to the Company's Current Report on Form 8-K filed on May 15, 2023) 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certification of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
-Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS Inline XBRL Instance Document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (formatted in iXBRL and contained in Exhibit 101)
+Exhibit No. Description 3.1 Certificate of Amendment to the Amended and Restated Certificate of Incorporation of Vaccinex, Inc., effective as of September 25, 2023 (incorporated herein by reference from Exhibit 3.1 to the Company's Current Report on Form 8-K filed on September 22, 2023) 4.1 Form of Pre-Funded Warrant (incorporated herein by reference from Exhibit 4.1 to the Company's Current Report on Form 8-K filed on October 4, 2023) 4.2 Form of Common Stock Warrant (incorporated herein by reference from Exhibit 4.2 to the Company's Current Report on Form 8-K filed on October 4, 2023) 10.1 Stock Purchase Agreement by and between the Company and the Investors, dated as of August 18, 2023 (incorporated herein by reference from Exhibit 10.1 to the Company's Current Report on Form 8-K filed on August 22, 2023) 10.2 Registration Rights Agreement by and between the Company and the Investors, dated as of August 18, 2023 (incorporated herein by reference from Exhibit 10.2 to the Company's Current Report on Form 8-K filed on August 22, 2023) 10.3 Stock Purchase Agreement by and between the Company and the Investors, dated as of September 20, 2023 (incorporated herein by reference from Exhibit 10.2 to the Company's Current Report on Form 8-K filed on September 22, 2023) 10.4 Registration Rights Agreement by and between the Company and the Investors, dated as of September 20, 2023 (incorporated herein by reference from Exhibit 10.2 to the Company's Current Report on Form 8-K filed on September 22, 2023) 10.5 Form of Securities Purchase Agreement, dated as of September 28, 2023 (incorporated herein by reference from Exhibit 10.2 to the Company's Current Report on Form 8-K filed on October 4, 2023) 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certification of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
+Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS Inline XBRL Instance Document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (formatted in iXBRL and contained in Exhibit 101) Filed here with.

-\ Filed herewith.
+^{} Filed herewith.

-\\ Furnished herewith.
+^{} Furnished herewith.